|TeleVue.com: Telescope Accessories > Bino Vue > Background|

 For short focal length scopes such as the Tele Vue-76, Tele Vue-85 and Tele Vue-NP101is, the 2x amplification results in low powers down in the 30x range.
 Even larger instruments will find the Bino Vue extremely versatile.
 For example, a 13.5" f/4.5 Dobsonian, would have a low power limit of 96x with a pair of 32mm Plössls.

 SCTs have enough focus travel to use Bino Vue without the compensator.
-For any scope that can accept Bino Vue's 5.1" of path length, we also include an empty tube to install in place of the amplifier assembly.
+For any scope that can accept Bino Vue's 5.1" of path length, you can use Bino Vue without the amplifier assembly.